CBD and alcohol!

 Another study found that treating mice with CBD helped in :

 - improving liver damage caused by excessive alcohol consumption

 - by inhibiting inflammatory responses

 - limiting the accumulation of fat in the liver.

 According to the Food and Drug Administration (FDA), mixing alcohol and CBD poses potential risks, as mixing the two substances can significantly increase the effects of both drugs.
 Combining the two can lead a person to :

 lose track of time

-People should never drink alcohol, use CBD, or both, before doing activities that require concentration and attention and are likely to cause harm, such as driving or operating heavy machinery.
+People should never drink alcohol, use CBD, or both, before engaging in activities that require concentration and attention and are likely to cause harm, such as driving or operating heavy machinery.

 Alcohol use disorders affect many people aged 12 and over in the United States.

 Although human research is limited, animal studies and early investigations suggest that CBD is a promising treatment for AUD.
-CBD may help reduce alcohol cravings and reduce alcohol consumption.
+CBD can help reduce alcohol cravings and alcohol consumption.